CodeWizard-Ishu/Expense-Tracker-App/README.md

+# Expense-Tracker-App
-# Expense-Tracker-App created with MERN Stack using ANT DESIGN library for cool frontend designs.
+created with MERN Stack using ANT-DESIGN library for cool frontend designs.